Antonio Siciliano

-Antonio Siciliano (born in Taurianova 4 February 1936) is an Italian film editor.
+Antonio Siciliano (born 4 February 1936 in Taurianova) is an Italian film editor.
 From his debut in the early 1970s, Siciliano has worked as editor in more than 150 Italian productions, including films by Giuliano Montaldo, Damiano Damiani, Luigi Comencini, Luciano Salce, Steno, E.B.
 Clucher, Massimo Troisi and Franco Giraldi.

 In 1992 he won the David di Donatello for Best Editing for the Carlo Verdone film Damned the Day I Met You.